sunsided/lsm303dlhc/README.md

 > A platform-agnostic driver to interface with the LSM303DLHC (accelerometer + compass)

 Do note that the sensor is discontinued and that documentation is scarce.
-Owners of an STM32F3 Discovery board may stil find this crate useful, among others.
+Owners of an STM32F3 Discovery board may still find this crate useful, among others.

 ## What works